 Improving the perception of machines

 Semantic segmentation will continue to improve the ability of machines to perceive and understand their environment in ways similar to human perception.
+While earlier approaches like support vector machines were once widely used for image segmentation, they have largely been replaced by deep learning models due to their superior performance.
 This will pave the way for significant advances in areas such as robotics, autonomous driving, and augmented reality.
 This technique could allow machines to interact smarter and more intuitively with the world around them.

 Development of new applications